 Counseling is about making sense of your life, and figuring out how to move on after betrayals, heartaches, and heartbreaks.
 Talking through your problems with an objective counselor, spiritual leader, or psychologist can help you let go.
 An objective professional can help you see your big life picture and your more detailed personality characteristics.

 If you feel lost and helpless because your husband said he doesn’t love you anymore, don’t spin your wheels alone.
-Invest in yourself emotionally and spiritually — a counselor can help you make sense of what why your husband left and how to pick up the pieces of your life.
+Invest in yourself emotionally and spiritually – a counselor or a support group for divorced women can help you make sense of what why your husband left.
+You need to focus on picking up the pieces of your life and starting a fresh new chapter of your life.

 This is your chance to embark on a new chapter in your social, professional, personal, or spiritual life!
 Volunteer, take a solo or group vacation, join a new gym, take a night class, join a support group, check out a new social club, quit your job, go back to school.
 Surviving a breakup can be about growing into the woman you were meant to be – and about exploring a different part of your life and personality.
 This may be the end of one stage of your life…but it can be the beginning of a whole new era!
 It’s up to you…